-Our Pre K (4 – 5 year olds) gains skills to guide them and prepare them towards their future academic success.
+Our Pre K children (4 – 5 year olds) gain skills to guide them and prepare them towards their future academic success.
 Each learning area of our programs include Kindergarten preparedness, social fitness and mastery of gross motor skills.

 For information on how to register your child for VPK please visit the following link:

 Curriculum: Creative Curriculum

 The VPK Assessment includes progress monitoring measures in the areas of Print

 that are aligned with the VPK Education Standards.

 Print Knowledge Measure